-8.1 Contingent Obligations.
-The Port and City obligations within this section become effective when Milestone 1, as defined in Section 2.3, has been completed.
+- 8.1 Contingent Obligations.
+The Port and City obligations within this section become effective when Milestone 1, as defined in Section 2.3, has been completed. - 8.2.

-8.2.
 Role of West Hayden Island Advisory Committee.
-The City (Mayor) and the Port will collaborate The Port, in collaboration with the City will to establish an ongoing WHI Advisory Committee (WHI AC) consistent with Attachment G F. The role mission of the WHI AC will be to: (a) comment on the development and implementation of an OS Strategy; (b) advise the Port and City during recreational facility design and development; (c) negotiate a Good Neighbor Agreement to be implemented during construction and subsequent terminal operations; (d) provide an ongoing forum for discussion of neighborhood impacts associated with ongoing recreational and marine terminal uses on WHI; (e) review truck traffic volumes on a monthly basis (f) recommend projects for funding under the Community Benefit Grant Program, and (g) review of the HIA(s); and (h) review and comment on implementation of and amendments to this Agreement, including the Port's annual report required by Section 10.3, as requested by the City and/or the Port.
+The City (Mayor) and the Port will collaborate to establish an ongoing WHI Advisory Committee (WHI AC) consistent with Attachment G. The role of the WHI AC will be to: (a) comment on the development and implementation of an OS Strategy; (b) advise the Port and City during recreational facility design and development; (c) negotiate a Good Neighbor Agreement to be implemented during construction and subsequent terminal operations; (d) provide an ongoing forum for discussion of neighborhood impacts associated with ongoing recreational and marine terminal uses on WHI; (e) review truck traffic volumes on a monthly basis (f) recommend projects for funding under the Community Benefit Grant Program, (g) review of the HIA(s); and (h) review and comment on implementation of and amendments to this Agreement, including the Port's annual report required by Section 10.3, as requested by the City and/or the Port.

-8.3 Sponsorship.
-The Port and the City (represented by the Mayor) will collectively sponsor the WHI AC-(Sponsors).
-The Sponsors will coordinate appointment of members to and sustain the WHI AC.
-Specifically, tThe Sponsors, Port and the City will collaborate to coordinate the appointment of members, will-define the WHI AC parameters, confirm all appointments, provide administrative and technical resources, receive regular reports, evaluate performances and evaluate future structure.
-Sponsors will provide staff support and technical expertise and work with the WHI AC to resolve issues and navigate barriers.
+- 8.3 Sponsorship.
+The Port and the City (represented by the Mayor) will collectively sponsor the WHI AC.
+The Port and the City will collaborate to coordinate the appointment of members, define the WHI AC parameters, provide administrative and technical resources, receive regular reports, evaluate performances and evaluate future structure.
+Sponsors will provide staff support and technical expertise and work with the WHI AC to resolve issues and navigate barriers. - 8.4 Reevaluation.

-8.4 Reevaluation.
 The membership, role and responsibilities of the WHI AC will be re-evaluated every 5 years.
 The WHI AC may be suspended or disbanded and/ or its purpose or operations may be amended by mutual agreement of the Port and City.